nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter3_chapter_3_sin_and_redemption.md

 <!-- p107 -->
-4. How do the Old Testament sacrifices point to Christ’s work on the cross? (<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="9" data-verses="13-10" data-lang="en" data-version="NKJV">Hebrews 9:13-10</span>:18)
+4. How do the Old Testament sacrifices point to Christ’s work on the cross? (<span class="x-scripture" data-type="ref" data-book="HEB" data-chapter="9" data-verses="13-10" data-lang="en" data-version="NKJV">Hebrews 9:13-10</span>:18)

 <!-- p108 -->